Shirakumo/lichat-protocol/README.md

 A new update called `share-identity` is introduced.
 When the server receives a `share-identity` update, it must react as follows:

+1. If the user already has too many identity shares, an `identity-already-used` failure is sent back and the update is dropped.
 1. A new random key is generated and associated with `nil` in the user's map of shares.
 1. The update is sent back with the `key` field set to the newly generated key.